Prof Zion Tse

 Remote Vital Signs Monitor for Infection Control or Fall Prevention

 Recent miniaturisation developments in electronic systems have resulted in a wearable technology boom.
 This in turn has led to an increase in both vital sign monitoring and research into non-invasive and continuous monitoring methods.
 Various studies have shown the feasibility of using seismocardiogram (SCG) in heart rate variation (HRV) analysis and diagnostic purposes.
-This study aims to build upon the research done on SCG through development of a novel, real time Android based system which can calculate the heart rate and the respiratory rate of patients.
+This funding aims to build upon the research done on SCG through development of a novel, real time Android based system which can calculate the heart rate and the respiratory rate of patients.

 Previous Funded Research Projects